Join Date: Nov 2008

 I think it is best to experiment with cheap sails.
 The shortcoming when changing cloth is that elasticity changes, so the cut would be different.
 But they will give you a good idea of drive and heeling force.
 Recutting old sails can be a good source, also used windsurfer sails.

-, and easier to store.
+I like low aspect traditional rigs like lug rigs.
+They give good drive for less heel, and work well with shorter spars.
+This makes them easier to rig, and easier to store.
 There are some good examples of these on the yahoo forum, and also on the woodenboat forum.

-, can be dangerous because they won't come down on deck.
+As far as reefing, you might consider different rigs for heavy or light air.
+I think if I got caught in a canoe or kayak with too much sail, I'd take it all in and paddle.
+You can use a downhaul on a marconi rig, or a lug rig's yard will brnig it down.
+I agree that sock type sails, and even sprit rigs, can be dangerous because they won't come down on deck.
 I think you'll be surprised how easily driven a kayak is by small amounts of sail.
 Remember you don't develope much force with a paddle, way less than 1 hp I'm sure.